hanabi/hanabi.github.io/other-conventions/BGA.md

 #### Conclusion

-Why play games with my group?
-If you are a Hanabi perfectionist, you'll be happy: the goal is to always play a perfect game with no mistakes.
-If you are a Hanabi theorist, you'll be happy: if someone thinks up a better way to do things, we are always open to refining our conventions by adding new ones (or deleting existing ones).
-If you're a Hanabi enthusiast, you'll be happy: we strive to push the game to the limits.

-But maybe that's going overboard.
-Maybe a better description is that we are just a bunch of people who play Hanabi occasionally and really like it, and anyone is free to join us.

-#### Duality

-As a concluding note, I should say that I am NOT necessarily advocating that anyone completely "converts" away from BGA, like it is some kind of religion.
+As a concluding note, I should say that I am not necessarily advocating that anyone completely "converts" away from BGA, like it is some kind of religion.
 Rather, feel free to experiment and play on both platforms!
 It is absolutely possible to switch back and forth between convention frameworks.
 You can think of this as similar to a bilinguial person switching from Spanish to French - you don't necessarily have to choose between the two.

+With that said, my group always needs new players, so we are always happy to welcome BGA players and Hanabi enthusists alike.
+I hope you'll give it a try.

 <br />